quadrismegistus/lltk/README.md

-# lltk
+# Literary Language Toolkit (LLTK)

-Literary Language Tool Kit (LLTK): corpora, models, and tools for the study of complex language.
+Corpora, models, and tools for the study of complex language.

 ## Quickstart